 In 2001, Sue was 38, assessing what she wanted to do with her life and thoughts turned to doing something for her.

 “There was a lot of things going on in my life at that time.
 Dad had recently had a heart transplant after contracting a virus, so the family were still getting used to that.
 Plus, I suffer from endometriosis, and I was having increasing attacks.
 I had no warning they were coming on and I was worried I might be in a meeting or on a construction site when I had one.
 There were also changes happening internally in the company.

 Starting her own business

-These were the spurs Sue needed to leave Jackson and, with their encouragement and three months paid garden leave, she set up her own business, Stratton PR, with them as her first client.
+These were the spur Sue needed to leave Jackson and, with their encouragement and three months paid garden leave, she set up her own business, Stratton PR, with Jackson as her first client.

 “I’d been going for a couple of years when I was introduced to Barnes Construction.
 I helped them with publicising their 25th anniversary and I was then asked to continue working for them.
 18 years later, I still do their PR and working relationships have developed into friendships.”